ethereum/go-ethereum/README.md

 replace the displayed IP address information (most probably `[::]`) with your externally accessible IP to get the actual `enode` URL.

-*Note: You could also use a full-fledged `geth` node as a bootnode, but it's the less recommended way.*
+*Note: You could also use a full-fledged `geth` node as a bootnode, which is the recommended way, but it is good practice to create a static nodekey with the bootnode utility*

 #### Starting up your member nodes